-FREE email subject line tester | Subject line checker online tool
+Free email subject line checker

-1. Word & character count.
+Word & character count

 The recommendation by Mailchimp, is to keep your subject lines to no more than 9 words and 60 characters.